jchook/stega/README.md

 This demo uses steganography to embed secret data into an image.

-The secret message is encoded stochastically into the least-significant bits of the image's pixel data, making it invisible to the naked eye and difficult to detect.
+The secret message is encoded stochastically into the least-significant bits of the image's RGB pixel data, making it invisible to the naked eye and difficult to detect.

 Note: All operations are performed locally on your web browser.
 None of your data are transmitted over the network.